rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-09-10-73e106d5476f2a5d-revocation-of-suspension-of-trading-in-units-on-account-of-interval-scheme.md

 source: nse
 stocks: []
 tags:
-- mutual-funds
+- aditya-birla-sun-life
 - interval-scheme
-- trading-suspension
+- mutual-fund
-- revocation
+- release
-- aditya-birla-sun-life
+- suspension
 title: Revocation of suspension of trading in units - on account of Interval Scheme
 ---